CWEA offers various study guides for certification exams,

 exam (though registration to take the next exam is not

-of these sessions is to give those who are taking the
+of these sessions is to give those registered to take a CWEA certifcation test (and those who are interested in taking

 an exam in the future) an opportunity to ask questions